jy8228/cursor-rules/create-design-document.md

-# Rule: Generating a UX specifications Document
+# Rule: Generating a Design Document

 ## Goal
 These guidelines help AI assistants create clear, actionable UX/UI specifications that designers and developers can implement effectively.
 Focus on user experience, visual design, and interaction patterns.